 |5-year disease-free survival (%)||30||5-10|

-The goal of induction chemotherapy is to reduce the number of leukemic cells as well as return proper function to the bone marrow.
-The 7 + 3 regimen of cytarabine (100 mg/m2 for 7 days plus an anthracycline or anthracenedione [most often daunorubicin, 45 mg/m2 in older adults, 90mg/m2 in younger adults, but other options include idarubicin or mitoxantrone] for 3 days) is the most common induction regimen.
+The goal of induction chemotherapy is to reduce the number of leukemic cells, as well as to return proper function to the bone marrow.
+The 7 + 3 regimen of cytarabine (100 mg/m2 for 7 days plus an anthracycline or anthracenedione [most often daunorubicin, 45 mg/m2 in older adults, 90mg/m2 in younger adults, but other options include idarubicin or mitoxantrone 12 mg/m2] for 3 days) is the most common induction regimen.
 Potential toxicities of induction therapy include: tumor lysis syndrome, cardiac abnormalities (electrocardiographic changes, arrhythmias, or congestive heart failure), tissue necrosis (anthracycline chemotherapy is considered a vesicant), pancytopenia, nausea and vomiting, alopecia, and death, among others.
 Commonly, a bone marrow biopsy will be repeated 2 weeks following the initiation of therapy, to assess marrow aplasia.
 If residual leukemia is detected, patients are treated with another chemotherapy course, termed reinduction.

-Allogeneic or autologous bone marrow transplantation is an additional option for postremission therapy in adults with AML.
+Allogeneic bone marrow transplantation is an additional option for postremission therapy in adults with AML.
 For some patients younger than 60 years with poor-risk disease features (such as adverse cytogenetics) and for whom an HLA-matched sibling or matched unrelated donor is available, allogeneic stem cell transplantation should follow induction chemotherapy.
 This procedure is not without risk; it has an associated 20% to 25% treatment-related mortality rate.
 Furthermore, the majority of studies fail to reveal any survival advantage for allogeneic transplantation in good risk cytogenetics.
 Those patients with unfavorable cytogenetics have a high-risk for relapse with chemotherapy alone and may receive maximum benefit from allogeneic transplantation following remission induction chemotherapy.
 There is no role for maintenance therapy in AML.

-Recommendations for hematopoietic stem cell transplantation (HSCT) in AML rely heavily on risk-stratified cytogenetics ( Table 2 ).
-In patients with good-risk cytogenetics, induction followed by postremission chemotherapy has shown response rates similar to those of HSCT, with lower treatment-related mortality.
+In summary, recommendations for HSCT in AML rely heavily on risk-stratified cytogenetics (Box 3).
+In patients with good-risk cytogenetics, induction followed by postremission chemotherapy has shown outcomes superior to those of HSCT, with lower treatment-related mortality.
 There is minimal role for autologous HSCT for those patients who relapse.
 For those with intermediate-risk cytogenetics, age is often a determining factor, because the risk of treatment-related mortality increases with age.
-For these patients, treatment options include allogeneic transplantation for those with sibling donors, autologous HSCT, and postremission chemotherapy, without clear benefit for one approach compared with the other.
+For these patients, treatment options include allogeneic transplantation for those with sibling donors and postremission chemotherapy, without clear benefit for one approach compared with the other.
 For those with poor-risk cytogenetics, allogeneic transplantation with a sibling or matched unrelated donor can be anticipated immediately following induction chemotherapy.

-- Acute myelogenous leukemia (AML) represents a group of clonal hematopoietic stem-cell disorders.
+- Acute myeloid leukemia (AML) represents a group of clonal hematopoietic stem-cell disorders.

-- The incidence of AML increases with age.
+- The incidence rate of AML increases with age.

 - A diagnosis of AML requires 20% or more leukemic myeloid blasts.